Santa Cruz Mountains Art Center Volunteer

 My Role

-SCMAC Volunteer is a transformative mobile solution that redefines how the Santa Cruz Mountains Art Center connects with its community.
+Santa Cruz Mountains Art Center Volunteer is a mobile app that redefines how the Santa Cruz Mountains Art Center connects with its community.
 By replacing outdated paper sign-ups with an intuitive, digital platform, the app streamlines volunteer registration, shift scheduling, and real-time communication.
-This modern approach not only minimizes miscommunication and logistical errors but also empowers both volunteers and administrators to adapt quickly to changes, enhancing overall event success and deepening community engagement.
+This modern approach gives volunteers and administrators direct control over sign-ups whenever and wherever they need, improving event success and community engagement.

 Getting Involved

 Volunteers can browse a list of upcoming events and sign up for the ones that interest them.
-During sign-up, they can select their preferred work shifts, specify the materials they will bring, and leave availability notes.
+During sign-up, they can select their preferred work shifts, select the materials they will bring, and leave availability notes.

 Creating Events